Dump The New Year’s Resolutions And Achieve Your Dreams

 - Visualize your resolution as already accomplished.
 The power of creating results depends on the clarity and emotionality with which you picture your ideal end-result.
 If you want to quit smoking, see yourself as a non-smoker.
 If you want a specific job, see yourself in the position.
 In other words, “see yourself there.”

 - Take positive action every day, even if it’s a few moments for reflection.
 You have little control over your thoughts and even less over your feelings.
 But you do have total control over are your actions.
 If you want to write a book, write a half page or a page every day.
 If you want to increase your income, spend time figuring out what people need and how you can provide it.
 Small actions build momentum.

 - Reward yourself.
 When you set a reward for achievement, you unconsciously give yourself support for your actions.
 A reward may be visiting somewhere on your Bucket List or buying a new outfit or treating yourself to a massage.
 Everyone wants something to look forward to.
 Give yourself a worthy gift for a worthy success.

-Follow these seven strategies and you will achieve more than you ever imagined you could in 2017.
+Follow these seven strategies to achieve your dreams and you will accomplish more than you ever imagined you could in 2017.

 James Mapes is a keynote speaker, best-selling author, coach and hypnotist.
 His most recent book IMAGINE THAT!
 Igniting Your Brain for Creativity and Peak Performance is the first web-supported book with access to 21 video-coaching clips.